-If you are facing conviction for a prostitution-related crime in Florida, Stepniak & Park is ready to help you get the best results possible and get your life back on track.
-Our experienced attorneys have a comprehensive understanding state law to help you navigate through the complexities of the legal system.
+If you are facing conviction for a prostitution-related crime in Florida,

+The Law Office of Robert Stepniak is ready to help you get the best results possible and get your life back on track.
+Our experienced attorney has a comprehensive understanding of state law to help you navigate through the complexities of the legal system.